 Retail pharmacists have the most face to face interactions with patients and are an important part of the community.
 Many patients trust the judgment of their pharmacists and often ask questions about both prescription and non-prescription medications.
 The pharmacist checks medications prepared by technicians for adverse drug reactions and provides counseling to patients before the drug is dispensed.
 Many retail pharmacists also provide additional services and counsel patients on topics as diverse as blood pressure and diabetes monitoring.
 Additionally, many retail pharmacists now also provide immunization services for flu.
 The role of the retail pharmacist is constantly expanding to provide better service for patients.

 Retail pharmacists in the US can make over $60.00 per hour with an annual salary over $120,000.
 A license is required to become a retail pharmacist.
-Check this list to view what is necessary for each state.
-The Bureau of Labor Statistics predicts that the growth rate of pharmacist jobs is faster than average for the future.

 Retail pharmacists can advance to a pharmacist in charge (PIC) position or a management position if they are part of a large corporate chain such as CVS and Walgreens.